juli4nteo/esp32_aws_apigateway_example/README.md

 # esp32_aws_apigateway_example
-An example on how to perform a POST to an AWS API Gateway endpoint
+An example on how to perform a POST to an AWS API Gateway endpoint, via an ESP32 device using Arduino language.

-This example requires the Cryptosuite, which can be found [here](https://github.com/Cathedrow/Cryptosuite).
+This example requires the Cryptosuite library for Arduino, which can be found [here](https://github.com/Cathedrow/Cryptosuite).